arena-ai/arena/docs/installation.md

     --node-resource-group $NODE_RESOURCE_GROUP_NAME
 ```

-We can add a nodepool in `user` mode.
+We will add a nodepool in `user` mode.
 There are two modes for nodepools: `user` and `system` modes.
-[Pods](https://kubernetes.io/docs/concepts/workloads/pods/) for the system are allocated in priority to nodepools in `system` mode.
+[Pods](https://kubernetes.io/docs/concepts/workloads/pods/) for the system are allocated in priority to nodepools in `system` mode so this `user` pool is mostly for the application pods.

 ```sh
 az aks nodepool add \